 When will my braces come off?
 How to know when braces are coming off?
 How does orthodontist takes braces off?
 How to get braces off quicker?

 When will I get rubberbands?
 What do rubberbands do to your teeth?

 Rubberbands are used to adjust bite and jaw position.
 You may or may not need rubberbands, as it depends on your specific jaw alignment.

 Is a referral from my family dentist required to schedule an appointment for an orthodontic consultation?

 No it is not.
 Many of our patients are referred by their family dentist, but most are referred by family and friends.

 How do I schedule an appointment for an initial consultation?

-Simply call our office or send us an email!
-We will be happy to schedule your appointment, our scheduling coordinator will request some basic information from you.
-We will then mail to you a welcome packet including all of the information needed for your initial appointment.
+Simply call our office, text us or send us an email!
+We will be happy to schedule your appointment and our scheduling coordinator will request some basic information from you.

 Is it too late to have braces if I am already an adult?